 Addressing the Homelessness Crisis

 New York City is facing a debilitating homelessness crisis.
 We see evidence of it every day on countless streets, in subway stations, and on the trains.
 As someone who has been homeless before, this issue is very personal to me and I know firsthand the importance of having support systems in place.
 The city’s surge in homelessness can be traced to 2011, when the state cut funding to the Advantage Program, which was a rental assistance program.
 One of my top priorities in Albany will be working to pass the Home Stability Support plan, which would create a new statewide rental supplement to help prevent homelessness.
-It is unacceptable that this plan was dropped from budget negotiations last year.

 As residents of Queens, we are very familiar with the ongoing debate around the siting of homeless shelters.
 With 63,000 homeless individuals citywide, there is no easy alternative to the immediate need for new shelters that provide high-quality services and help move people into more permanent housing.
 I believe we have a moral and legal responsibility to provide shelter to everyone who needs it.

 My concern is that the city’s current shelter plan looks to place facilities in the easiest-to-build locations in order to satisfy the goal of building 90 new shelters by 2022.
 This means that overburdened communities are seeing additional shelters open just blocks away from existing ones, while other communities provide no shelters at all.
-I want our district to be a role model for the rest of the city, a place where we each of us does our part to help those in need.

 Taxes and the Economy